oppia/oppia-web-developer-docs/Tutorial-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 > [!IMPORTANT]
 > Practice 7: Try importing the module in core/jobs/registry.py.
 Then check out the release coordinator page to verify that the job has been registered.
+>
-> Hint: Follow the steps mentioned here in the wiki https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs#local-development-server
+> **Hint**: Follow the steps mentioned here in the wiki https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs#local-development-server

 With this, our job is finally completed!